-It turns out I had fun with the planning and refinishing this piece.
+It turns out I had fun with the planning and refinishing of this piece.
 In that small way, it was the best deal for me.
 I needed the cabinet for storage and display, so I made a plan and started.

 How to Chalk Paint Furniture

 This post contains affiliate links.
-This means that if you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.
+If you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.

 After removing the owner’s items, it became clear this piece would need more than a paint coat.

 **Special invitation to join me to get organized in 30 days.
-It’s so easy to join; fill out the form below, and you are on your way to an organized home.
+It’s easy to join; fill out the form below, and you are on your way to an organized home.

 This post contains affiliate links for your convenience.
 Purchases made with these links may earn me a small commission at no additional cost to you.